3 Years agoMining: the backbone of Indian manufacturing and infrastructure. Deep dive into our Sector Survey here.

 The sector contributed about 2.6% of GDP in 2015-16, with barely 20% of reserves mined; India presents a major opportunity for investors.
 In the last two years, production of minerals witnessed a spike of 5% – from USD 68 Billion in FY 2012-14 to USD 72 Billion in FY 2014-16.1

-Robust development in the mining sector is fueled by sustained growth in the automotive and infrastructure sectors.
+Robust development in the mining sector is fuelled by sustained growth in the automotive and infrastructure sectors.
 In turn this leads to a higher demand for power and steel in the country.
 With an average production of 24 million vehicles annually, India’s automotive sector is one of the largest in the world.2 Infrastructure projects in the country play a significant role in providing attractive business opportunities for steel, zinc and aluminum producers.
 India’s construction sector is the second largest contributor to India’s economy and accounts for the second-highest inflow of FDI after services.
 Additionally, minerals like manganese, lead, copper, and alumina are estimated to witness double-digit growth in the coming years.3 A closer look at the infrastructure build-out in the country reveals multiple opportunities for growth in the mining sector:

 - Higher public spending on infrastructure and transportation, particularly on rail, roads, and ports is a government priority